microsoft/BotBuilder-Samples/samples/python/05.multi-turn-prompt/README.md

-# multi-turn prompt
+# Multi-turn prompt

-Bot Framework v4 welcome users bot sample
+Bot Framework v4 multi-turn prompt bot sample

 This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use the prompts classes included in `botbuilder-dialogs`.
 This bot will ask for the user's name and age, then store the responses.
 It demonstrates a multi-turn dialog flow using a text prompt, a number prompt, and state accessors to store and retrieve values.

-## Running the sample
+## To try this sample

 - Clone the repository
 ```bash
 git clone https://github.com/Microsoft/botbuilder-samples.git
 ```
-- Bring up a terminal, navigate to `botbuilder-samples\samples\python\05.multi-turn-prompt` folder
+- In a terminal, navigate to `botbuilder-samples\samples\python\05.multi-turn-prompt` folder
 - Activate your desired virtual environment
 - In the terminal, type `pip install -r requirements.txt`
 - Run your bot with `python app.py`

 ## Testing the bot using Bot Framework Emulator

-[Microsoft Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.
+[Bot Framework Emulator](https://github.com/microsoft/botframework-emulator) is a desktop application that allows bot developers to test and debug their bots on localhost or running remotely through a tunnel.

-- Install the Bot Framework emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)
+- Install the latest Bot Framework Emulator from [here](https://github.com/Microsoft/BotFramework-Emulator/releases)

-### Connect to bot using Bot Framework Emulator
+### Connect to the bot using Bot Framework Emulator

 - Launch Bot Framework Emulator
-- Paste this URL in the emulator window - http://localhost:3978/api/messages

-## Prompts
+- File -> Open Bot
+- Enter a Bot URL of `http://localhost:3978/api/messages`

+## Interacting with the bot

 A conversation between a bot and a user often involves asking (prompting) the user for information, parsing the user's response, and then acting on that information.
 This sample demonstrates how to prompt users for information using the different prompt types